badshab454/resume/README.md

 # resume

-This is my online resume.
+This is my resume website.
+It's developed with html and css only.